Remote work gives people more options.

 But it should explain why.

-Specialized skills, clearance, travel, seniority, risk, or technical experience can justify higher pay.
+Specialized skills, clearance, travel, seniority, risk, technical experience, licensing, or difficult schedules can justify higher pay.

 Simple data entry with no experience usually cannot.